yueduduo/realsense_ros2_gazebo/README.md

-# Intel RealSense Gazebo/ROS
+# realsense_ros2_gazebo

-Intel Realsense Tracking and Depth camera simulations and URDF macros.
+Intel RealSense Tracking and Depth cameras simulated models for Gazebo/ROS 2, with URDF macros.

+**Work in progress as of June 3, 2022.**

 ## RealSense T265 ##